alarixnia/pleroma-ebooks/README.md

 run `python3 main.py` to login and scrape

-run `pyhton3 gen.py` to make a toot
+run `pyhton3 gen.py` to make a post

-cron is an okay choice to make it toot regularly
+cron is an okay choice to make it post regularly